fleola/my-app/components-01/README.md

-##Components - 01
+## Components - 02

-Create a new React application with create-react-app and remove all the code within the src folder.
+Write a Hello class components that renders the "Hello, World!" message within an h1 tag.